Average-case Speedup for Product Formulas

 \subsection{Acknowledgments}

 We thank Yuan Su and Mario Berta for helpful discussions and Joel Tropp and Andrew Lucas for related collaborations.
-CFC is especially thankful for Joel Tropp for introducing to him the subject of matrix concentration inequalities.
-After this work was completed, we became aware of related work by Qi Zhao, You Zhou, Alexander F. Shaw, Tongyang Li, and Andrew M. Childs that also studies Hamiltonian simulation with random input states.
+CFC is especially thankful to Joel Tropp for introducing to him the subject of matrix concentration inequalities.
+We thank Sam McArdle for his helpful comments.
+We thank Ashley Milsted for setting up AWS EC2 computing for the numerics and AWS for computing credits.
+After this work was completed, we became aware of related work~\cite{Qi_2021_Hamiltonian_simulation_random} by Qi Zhao, You Zhou, Alexander F. Shaw, Tongyang Li, and Andrew M. Childs that also studied Hamiltonian simulation with random input states.
 We thank them for letting us know about their work.
-CFC is supported by Caltech RA fellowship and the Eddleman Fellowship.
+CFC is supported by the Caltech RA fellowship and the Eddleman Fellowship.